 Between the exterior rainscreen and the interior airtight barrier, a pressure-equalization chamber is created in the glazing pockets.
 This reduces water penetration, by eliminating pressure differences across the rainscreen.

-A curtain wall is designed to transfer any load to the floor structure below, or to any intermediate framing.
-The loads on curtain walls consist mostly of positive and negative wind loads, and there can also be snow, seismic or maintenance loads.
+A curtain wall is designed to transfer any load to the floor structure below, or any intermediate framing.
+The loads on curtain walls consist mostly of positive and negative wind loads, and there can also be snow, seismic, or maintenance loads.

 Curtain walls experience slight movements caused by temperature changes and wind loads.
 Therefore, all connections that anchor the wall must be designed to withstand movement, while resisting and transferring loads.